Altinn/altinn-studio-docs/content/app/design/guidelines/components/helptext/_index.en.md

 ---
 title: Help texts
-description: Helper texts are small text boxes that can be used to provide explanations to the user.
+description: Help texts are small text boxes that can be used to provide explanations to the user.
 weight: 80
 ---